HUST-IOF/1DDCNN_OTDR-DTS_denoise/README.md

 ## Key Features

-- **1D-CNN**: Our architecture leverages a 1D Convolutional Neural Network to enhance the signal-to-noise ratio (SNR), allowing for more accurate temperature measurements along the fiber.
+- **1D-CNN Architecture**: Our architecture leverages a 1D Convolutional Neural Network to enhance the signal-to-noise ratio (SNR), allowing for more accurate temperature measurements along the fiber.

 - **Enhanced Signal-to-Noise Ratio**: The 1DDCNN effectively filters noise from the SpRS signal, resulting in improved SNR and precision.